Profiling Gas Consumption in Solidity Smart Contracts: Introduction

-\revise{In the literature, researchers proposed tools for (i) inferring upper bounds of gas consumption in terms of sizes of the input parameters of the functions, the contract state, and blockchain data~\cite{GASOL, GASTAP}, and (ii) automatically identifying gas-related vulnerabilities~\cite{MadMax}.
-Our suite of metrics (i) provides information that is complementary to the one provided by the aforementioned tools, and (ii) aims at supporting developers in timely identifying potential inefficiencies in the smart contracts/functions implementations that could lead to higher gas consumption when deploying smart contracts.
-In particular, our metrics do not take into account function inputs, as previous experiments demonstrated that only a small percentage of smart contracts (\ie about 10\%) do not follow the Ethereum safety recommendations\footnote{https://github.com/ethereum/wiki/wiki/Safety} and their gas consumption depends on the size of data stored, the size of functions inputs, or the blockchain state~\cite{GASTAP}.}
+\major{Previous research proposed tools based on symbolic execution for (i) automatically inferring gas upper bounds of smart contracts' public functions to prevent out-of-gas vulnerabilities~\cite{GASTAP}, or (ii) analyzing the number and types of bytecode instructions executed to detect under-optimized storage patterns~\cite{GASOL}, whereas static analysis techniques turned out to be effective for automatically identifying gas-related vulnerabilities~\cite{MadMax}.
+Our suite of metrics (i) provides information that is complementary to the one provided by the aforementioned tools, and (ii) \major{aims at supporting developers in identifying potential inefficiencies} in the smart contracts/functions implementations that could lead to higher gas consumption when deploying smart contracts.
+In particular, our metrics are related to a variety of gas-inefficient practices (not only to storage usage) and they are computed directly on the Solidity source code.
+In addition, our metrics do not take into account function inputs, as previous experiments demonstrated that only a small percentage of smart contracts (\ie about 10\%) do not follow the Ethereum safety recommendations\footnote{https://github.com/ethereum/wiki/wiki/Safety} and their gas consumption depends on the size of data stored, the size of functions inputs, or the blockchain state~\cite{GASTAP}.}

 \textbf{Paper structure.} The paper proceeds as follows.
 Section~\ref{sec:Related} highlights the novelty of our findings with respect to the existing literature.
 Section~\ref{sec:elicitation} details the identified \textit{cost smells}, while Section~\ref{sec:studyRelevance} illustrates our study on the relevance of the identified cost smells and discusses the related results.
-Section~\ref{sec:suite} introduces the GasMet suite, while Section~\ref{sec:design} deals with the validation of the suite and the results of our correlation analysis with gas consumption.
-Threats to our study's validity are commented in Section~\ref{sec:threats} and, finally, Section~\ref{sec:conclusions} concludes the paper.
+Section~\ref{sec:suite} introduces the GasMet suite \major{and tool}, while Section~\ref{sec:design} deals with the evaluation of the suite and the results of our correlation analysis with gas consumption.
+Threats to our study's validity are commented on in Section~\ref{sec:threats} and, finally, Section~\ref{sec:conclusions} concludes the paper.